Shaurov05/Authenticate-using-Oauth/README.md

-# Authenticate-using-Oauth
+# Authenticate using Oauth/ Oauth2
-Authenticate user using Google/ facebook/ twitter/ github.
+Authenticate user using Google/ facebook/ twitter/ github in django application.
 User can also use email authentication to create an account.

 Download the repository and run the following lines before opening the server.